Sturm Ruger Will Track Gun Violence, After Shareholders Back 'Activist Resolution'

 The new requirement is part of Proposal 4, put forth by shareholders who want to see gun companies take more responsibility for preventing deadly violence in the U.S.

-Shareholders — apparently including large institutional investors — sided with advocates who included nuns from the Sisters of the Holy Names to back the proposal.
+Shareholders — apparently including large institutional investors — sided with advocates who included nuns from the Sisters of the Holy Names of Jesus and Mary in Marylhurst, Ore., to back the proposal.
 Ruger's largest shareholder is money management firm BlackRock; Vanguard is also a large investor in the company.

-"We believe the board has a responsibility to implement policies and practices that will safeguard the lives of its customers and, more broadly, society," said Sister Judy Byron of the Sisters of the Holy Names of Jesus and Mary.
+"We believe the board has a responsibility to implement policies and practices that will safeguard the lives of its customers and, more broadly, society," said Sister Judy Byron.
 "Too many lives have been lost to gun violence for the manufacturers of these products to wash their hands of their responsibility in these events."

-The vote was held on Wednesday at Ruger's annual meeting in Prescott, Ariz.
+The vote was held Wednesday at Ruger's annual meeting in Prescott, Ariz.
 As the floor was opened to questions, the company projected a map of the U.S., painted in the colors of the flag and the company's motto: "Arms Makers for Responsible Citizens."

 Speaking in favor of the proposal was Colleen Scanlon, chief advocacy officer of Catholic Health Initiative, representing the Sisters of the Holy Names and 10 other faith-based organizations.